meinlschmidt/cdp-forensic-webserver/README.md

 Check out this repository, e.g. with IntelliJ, and run the cdp-forensic-webserver.

-Update the variable "commandexternalcall" in /src/main/java/pseminar/cdp/webserver/Entropies.java to the external python script: [entropie](https://github.com/LudwigEnglbrecht/entropie).
+Update the variable "commandexternalcall" in /src/main/java/pseminar/cdp/webserver/Entropies.java to the external python script from [https://github.com/LudwigEnglbrecht/entropie](https://github.com/LudwigEnglbrecht/entropie).

 Use the [cdp-forensic-frontend](https://github.com/danieltrtwn/cdp-forensic-frontend-private) as GUI to use the services provided by the cdp-forensic-webserver.